tonykunda/autorecon/readme.md

 ## Dependancies

-Place built versions of the following things in the same folder as the scrips:
+Place built versions of the following things in the same folder as the scripts:
 * amass
 * masscan
 * subfinder